celery/celery/docs/userguide/monitoring.rst

 Munin
 =====

-This is a list of known Munin plugins that can be useful when maintaining a Celery cluster.
+This is a list of known Munin plug-ins that can be useful when maintaining a Celery cluster.

-* rabbitmq-munin: Munin-plugins for RabbitMQ.
+* rabbitmq-munin: Munin plug-ins for RabbitMQ.

     http://github.com/ask/rabbitmq-munin